tgherzog/sailbuddy-pages/index.md

 You can also control Sail Buddy via the watch, for instance, start/stop route tracking.
 Force-press the display to access the menu.

 </div>

+### Troubleshooting ###

+**Sail Buddy doesn't display NMEA data**

+Check the following:

+* Your NMEA device is turned on, sending data, and hasn't crashed
+* Your iPhone is connected to your NMEA device's wifi network (if your device creates its own network), or your iPhone and your NMEA device are connected to the same network
+* The NMEA button is "on" in the upper right corner of the Instruments tab in Sail Buddy
+* Try receiving data in another NMEA app, or the device's native app if any

+**I'm receiving some NMEA data, but not wind angle**

+Some devices transmit wind data relative to compass north, while others trasmit relative to your current heading.
+An option in the Settings tab lets you specify which reference point to use, and uses your current heading to convert one to the other if necessary.
+But if you're not moving, Sail Buddy can't make this calculation.
+To correct for this, your boat should be moving, or you should change the option in Settings to match the native data sent by your device.

+### Privacy Policy ### {#privacy}

+All personal information collected by Sail Buddy, including your location and any metadata you enter yourself, is only stored on your iOS device Sail Buddy does not interact with a data server and does not access or store information remotely.

 ### Contact Information ### {#contact}